landlab/landlab/docs/source/citing.rst

 .. start-citing-landlab

-If you use any portion of Landlab, please cite the following papers:
+If you use any portion of *Landlab*, please cite the following papers:

 .. tab:: APA